alexozer/flitter/README.md

 ### Keybindings

 Keybindings are all global hotkeys; they will work even when the terminal is not focused.
+Here are the defaults:

 | Keys        | Action                                              |
 | ----------- | --------------------------------------------------- |